photoprism/photoprism-docs/docs/user-guide/faq.md

     [View Privacy Policy ›](https://photoprism.app/privacy#section-7){ class="pr-3" } [View Compliance FAQ ›](https://photoprism.app/kb/compliance-faq#privacy)

+??? question "Are the keys for using interactive world maps provided free of charge?"

+    The API keys required to use the maps are unfortunately not free for us due to the number of users we have.
+Those costs are one of the reasons why we encourage all users to support our mission by [signing up as a sponsor](https://photoprism.app/membership) or purchasing a [commercial license](https://photoprism.app/teams).

+    While we could register lots of "non-commercial test accounts" instead, we don't think that would be fair and [Maptiler](https://www.maptiler.com/) might then stop offering them to those in need.

 ## User Interface ##

 ??? question "Can I select multiple photos at once?"